27 June 2025

 FlightSafety International is the world’s premier professional aviation training company and supplier of flight simulators, visual systems and displays to commercial, government and military organizations.
 The company provides training for pilots, technicians and other aviation professionals from 167 countries and independent territories.
 FlightSafety operates the world’s largest fleet of advanced full-flight simulators and award-winning maintenance training at Learning Centers and training locations in the United States, Canada, France and the United Kingdom.

-• Conducts pilot ground and simulator training for clients receiving core, specialty, or enrichment training courses.
+• Conducting pilot ground and simulator training for clients enrolled in core, specialty, or enrichment training courses.

-• Develops and prepares training materials that support training delivery to meet client needs in accordance with the applicable curriculum.
+• Developing and preparing comprehensive training materials that effectively support training delivery and meet client needs in accordance with applicable curricula.

-• Evaluates and measures trainee progress and makes recommendations for qualification or additional training.
+• Evaluating and accurately measuring trainee progress, providing recommendations for qualification or additional training as necessary.

-• Completes accurate training records specific to each client, aiding their success in achieving requested objectives.
+• Completing precise training records specific to each client, thereby supporting their successful achievement of requested training objectives.

-• Identifies client training issues and seeks assistance prior to execution.
+• Identifying potential client training issues and seeking appropriate assistance prior to the execution of training sessions.

-• Maintains Instructor qualifications in accordance with regulatory requirements.
+• Maintaining all required Instructor qualifications in accordance with regulatory requirements.

 Minimum Education: